xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 ## Introduction

 In our previous [artcile](https://xrdocs.io/ncs5500/tutorials/bfd-architecture-on-ncs5500-and-ncs500/), we discussed the BFD feature in the pipeline architecture (NCS55xx and NCS5xx).
 We discussed how the packet flow and the hardware resources are utilised.
 We saw how the scale is considered for the BFD feature and how well the resources have been carved to achieve the desired numbers.
-In this article, we will go a bit deeper in the BFD.
+In this article, we will go a bit deeper.
 We will see a sample configuration, and see how to read the BFD outputs, hardware programming and resource utilization.

 ## Quick Refresh ([RFC 5880](https://datatracker.ietf.org/doc/html/rfc5880))